-For mAb group participants with a primary study endpoint (breakthrough HIV-1 infection during the first 80 weeks), an important marker is the level at which his/her preinfection sample at the time of HIV-1 acquisition neutralizes his/her particular breakthrough virus.
+For mAb group participants with a primary study endpoint (breakthrough HIV-1 infection during the first 80 weeks), an important marker is the level at which his/her pre-infection sample at the time of HIV-1 acquisition neutralizes his/her particular breakthrough virus.
 (This analysis requires modeling the marker at the time of HIV-1 acquisition based on the available grid of marker measurements.)
 A result where sera from infected participants generally fail to neutralize their founding viruses would support neutralization as a correlate of protection.
 This analysis is repeated for other effector functions as a way to discriminate which effector functions are or are not correlates of protection, and to rank the effector functions by their contribution to explaining the level of protection.

-4.13.7.5 Statistical power for assessing a mAb marker as a correlate of protection

-The marker S(t) must vary within mAb recipients over time and/or among mAb recipients in order to detect a correlate of protection, with more variability in one or both components providing greater statistical power to detect a correlate of protection via testing the null hypothesis of equation/panel (1) above.
-In essence, to detect correlates of protection it is necessary that a large fraction of person-years at risk are in high protection zones and a large fraction of person-years at risk are in low protection zones.
+4.11.7.5 Statistical power for assessing a mAb marker as a correlate of protection protection it is necessary that a large fraction of person-years at risk are in high protection zones and a large fraction of person-years at risk are in low protection zones.
 (A "high protection zone" is a period of time during which a mAb recipient has high levels of a marker and high levels of efficacy.)
 Data from VRC 601, VRC 602, and HVTN 104 show wide variability in the mAb concentration over time, and more limited variability among mAb recipients.
 HVTN 104 will provide more data on these two aspects of marker variability.
 The limited among-mAb recipient variability motivates the study design that randomly assigns participants to 2 different mAb doses in order to create inter-individual variability.